ptr-br/Money-Manager/README.md

 ## Getting Started

 - Clone this Repo
-- Open Android Studio and choose this as a exisitng project
+- Open Android Studio and choose this as a existing project
 - Adapt files to create proper classes for your needs (expense_incons.dart and income_icons.dart)
 - Adapt file to set your names (change enum in the adding_screen.dart file)
 - Flash your emulator